egoist/poi.js.org/docs/README.md

 You can set webpack entry from CLI option or `entry` property in config file.
 If it's an array or string, we add it into `webpackConfig.entry.client` entry, otherwise it will totally override `webpackConfig.entry`

-It could also be a special keyword: `:hot:`, we will replace this with the dev client for hot reloading.

 ### Code splitting

 We enabled code splitting for vendor code and app code by default in production mode, you can set `vendor` option to `false` to disable it.
 And by default all required modules in `node_modules` will be split.